-Efforts are underway to identify the needs of children and respond to those.
-For instance, in October 2018, The Technical Education Authority (TEA) launched The Gift of Sight campaign, which targets a number of schools to conduct eyesight checkups to around 6,000 students.
-The aim is to provide 500 glasses free of charge to low-income families of students, to be selected by social workers in schools.
+Efforts are underway to identify and respond to children's needs.
+For example, in October 2018, the National Technical and Vocational Education Authority (TEA) launched the Gift of Eyesight Campaign, which targeted a number of schools and performed eyesight checks for nearly 6,000 students.
+The aim of this campaign was to provide 500 glasses free of charge to students from low-income families.

-Article 18 of the Education Law 134 (1970) states that the Ministry of Education and National Guidance will ensure the establishment of the necessary classrooms and schools for the education of students with disabilities, where they would be receiving the appropriate instruction and curriculum.
-In parallel, the Law on Disabled People states that every person with disabilities, of all categories, shall be entitled to education, in conformity with his condition and the degree of his disability.
-In its fourteenth article, it states that minors with disabilities "are subject to compulsory education, shall have the right - and duty - to obtain such education throughout”.
-Similarly, illiterate adults with disabilities "deserve literacy courses".
-The law also stresses the importance of attending this group with their peers without disabilities is highlighted “provided that disabling circumstances in both cases above are taken into due consideration in the determination of the syllabus and teaching matters”.
-Finally, Article 16 states that a disabled person, who successfully passes the compulsory phase of education and expresses his desire to pursue his studies, “shall be permitted to do so up to the end of his attitude and ability”.
-In 1981, the Decree of the Law on Disabled People (People’s General Congress 1981) outlined “a medicalized approach to disability” because a diagnosis and clear deficits in body structure or function were needed to receive services, including education (p.
+Article (18) of Education Law No. 134 of 1970 states that the Ministry of Education and National Guidance will ensure the establishment of classes and schools necessary for the education of students with disabilities, where they would be receiving the appropriate instruction and curriculum.
+Parallel to this, Law (5) of 1987 regarding persons with disabilities stipulates that every person with disabilities, of all groups, has the right to education in proportion to his condition and the degree of his disability.
+In its fourteenth article, it states that minors with disabilities "are subject to compulsory education, and they have the right - and the duty - to receive this education at all times."
+Likewise, illiterate adults with disabilities "deserve literacy courses".
+The law also stresses the importance of attending this group with their peers who are not persons with disabilities "provided that the disabling conditions in both cases above are taken into due consideration when determining the curriculum and teaching issues."
+Finally, Article (16) states that a disabled person, who successfully passes the compulsory stage of education and expresses his desire to continue his studies, "is permitted to do so until the end of his position and ability."
+According to Law No. (5) of 1987, the law of the Persons with Disabilities defines a “medical approach to disability” that there is a need to diagnose and clear defects in body structure or function to receive services, including education (p.
 188), and Article 15 Paragraph (6) for the care of talented people.

-Libya acceded the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) in 1989.
-In parallel, Article 1 of the Compulsory Education Law 95 (1975) states that primary and preparatory education is compulsory for all children, both males and females.
-The Ministry of Education has created the Office of Support and Empowerment of Women to increase the representation of women to assume leadership positions, support women working in the Ministry, monitor violations, study the status of women in the education sector and empower women with capacities and competencies, follow them and support them.
-It aims to achieve a qualitative and effective participation of the Libyan woman in the education sector.
-Gender mainstreaming in education, water, sanitation and hygiene (WASH), and child protection programs is one of the main goals of international, regional and specialized organizations working in Libya, such as UNESCO, ICESCO, ALECSO, and UNICEF.
+Libya acceded to the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) in 1989.
+In parallel, Article (1) of the Compulsory Education Law (95) of 1975, states that primary and intermediate education is compulsory for all children, boys and girls.
+The MoE established the Women’s Support and Empowerment Office in 2017, to increase women's representation to assume leadership positions, support working-women in the ministry, monitor violations, study the status of women in the education sector, empower women and build their capabilities and competence.
+This measure aims to achieve qualitative and effective participation of Libyan women in the education sector.
+Mainstreaming gender equality in education, water, sanitation and personal hygiene (WASH) and child and youth protection programs is one of the main goals of international, regional and specialized organizations working in Libya, such as UNESCO, ICESCO, ALECSO, and UNICEF.

 Ethnic and linguistic minorities